node-js-libs/node.io/docs/api.md

         this.inputStream(stream);
     }

-To write your own input function (e.g. to read rows from a database)
+To write your own input function, use

     input: function(start, num, callback) {
-        //callback takes (err, input)
+        //
     }

+- `start` = the offset.
+Starts at zero
+- `num` = the number of rows / lines to return
+- `callback` = in the format callback(err, input)
+- When there's no input left, call callback(null, false)

 **output()**